Trump says Russia should be at G7 meeting, Moscow not so sure

 “Russia is focused on other formats, apart from the G7,” Kremlin spokesman Dmitry Peskov said in a brief statement reported by the government-controlled Sputnik news agency.

-However, new Italian Prime Minister Giuseppe Conte threw his weight behind Trump’s call for Russia to be included, saying in a tweet it would be “in the interests of everyone.”
+However, new Italian Prime Minister Giuseppe Conte threw his weight behind Trump’s call for Russia to be included, saying on Twitter it would be “in the interests of everyone.”

-“The president’s support for inviting Russia back into the G-7, just after they meddled in the election to support his campaign, will leave millions of Americans with serious questions and suspicions,” Schumer said.

-Reporting by James Oliphant; Additional reporting by Polina Nikolskaya in Moscow, Jean-Baptiste Vey, Crispian Balmer, William James in La Malbaie, Quebec,; Writing by Eric Walsh; Editing by Frances Kerry
+Reporting by James Oliphant; Additional reporting by Polina Nikolskaya in Moscow, Jean-Baptiste Vey, Crispian Balmer, William James in La Malbaie, Quebec; Writing by Eric Walsh; Editing by Frances Kerry and Grant McCool